-Foundation Tigers: Miss Wheelwright supported by Miss Patel, Mrs Sonita and
+Foundation Lions: Miss Wheelwright supported by Miss Patel, Mrs Mcdonagh and Mrs Sonita.

-Foundation Lions: Miss Eames supported by Miss McDonagh, Miss Knight
+Foundation Tigers: Miss Eames supported by Mrs McDonagh, Miss Knight

 Mrs Kaur - Speech and Language

-Foundation 1 (Nursery): Mrs Cowgill and Ms Williamson supported by Mrs Kauser, Miss Kathryn O'Neill, Miss Rowland, Miss Morrow and Miss Shackleton.
+Foundation 1 (Nursery): Mrs Cowgill and Ms Williamson supported by Mrs Kauser, Miss Kathryn O'Neill, Mrs Rowland, Miss Morrow and Miss Shackleton.

 Welcome to the Foundation Stage!